Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/tutorials.guidelines.rst

 Focus on the particular instance of the case you want to demonstrate, do not generalize / provide abstractions.

+.. _tutorial-guidelines-minimum-explanation:

 6. Offer only minimum, necessary, explanation
 =============================================

 Explain exactly what's needed
 -----------------------------

 Try to explain exactly what's needed to get the steps done AND for the user understand everything they're doing and why they are doing it in the first place.
 No more no less.

 Provide links if needed
 -----------------------